 We also studied how the resonance shape varies as a function of laser power density.
-Figure 6 shows the LIF intensities and degree of polarization for Q-type excitation at a laser power density that was about 360 times weaker than in Figs. 4-5.
-Under these conditions the contrast of the resonance in $I{par}(B)$ and $I{per}(B)$ was markedly diminished, while the degree of polarization at B = 0 approached its maximum value at weak excitation close to 1/2.
+Figure 6 shows the LIF intensities and degree of polarization for Q-type excitation at a much lower laser power density that was about 360 times weaker than in Figs. 4 and 5.
+Under these conditions the contrast of the resonance in $I{par}(B)$, $I{per}(B)$, and P(B) was markedly diminished, and the degree of polarization at B = 0 approached its maximum value at weak excitation close to 1/2.